Dr. Ron Hoffman

 About

-Dr. Ron Hoffman was formerly an instructor and the coordinator of mental health training at the Ontario Police College (OPC), a centralized police training facility operated by the Ministry of Community Safety and Correctional Services.
-Prior to his commencing duties at OPC, Ron held various positions including police officer, probation and parole officer, and college teacher.
-While at the Ontario Police College, he coordinated the Basic Constable Training (recruit), Advanced Patrol Training (refresher), Coach Officer Training (field training officer), and Crime Prevention Training Programs, and was responsible for reviewing Coroners’ Inquest recommendations pertaining to police training and procedures.
+Dr. Ron Hoffman served as an instructor and coordinator of mental health training at the Ontario Police College, a centralized police training facility operated by the Ontario Ministry of Community Safety and Correctional Services.
+During his time there, he coordinated several programs, including Basic Constable Training (recruit), Advanced Patrol Training (refresher), Coach Officer Training (field training officer), and Crime Prevention Training.
+He was also responsible for reviewing Coroners’ Inquest recommendations related to police training and procedures.
+Throughout his career, he has held various positions such as police officer, probation and parole officer, child and youth worker, and community college teacher.

 Education